MattWalterTX/Rancid-Tomatillos/README.md

 - 60% accessibility score on Lighthouse and app is fully tabbable

 ## Possible Future Extensions
-- Live dynamic searching
+- Live dynamic searching of movies by title
+- Would also like to extend this to include a genre filtering search

 #### Milestones
 - This project has given us more exposure to React and Router that we were able to apply and test with Cyrpess to ensure a better UX

 #### Challenges
--
+- Deployment was oddly more complicated than we envisioned.
+It pointed out an odd type error we missed on our locals where it tried to process the yet un-selected movie id which prevented anything from loading upon deployment.

 ## Set Up
 1. Clone the repo